 Happenings are unique creations happening in real-time that cannot be repeated.
-Functional art and local produce will be found at small, sustainable farms in barns and greenhouses across Chester County and will feature special forms paired with special activities.
+Functional art and local produce is displayed in barns and greenhouses of small, sustainable farms across Chester County, with specific forms paired with specific activities.

 In loving memory of MC Richards by Lyla Kaplan

-MC Richards has carried me in her “backpack,” showing me the way since I found her book “Centering” in a high school ceramics class in Ohio.
+MC Richards, who is “backpacking in the hereafter,” has shown me the way since I found her book “Centering” in a high school ceramics class in Ohio.
 The powerful, strange, ineffable words hinted that a new way forward, with strength and courage and help from clay, was possible at a time when I had none.

 Not long after, I had a job interview at Camphill Village Kimberton Hills, an intentional eco-community that includes adults with developmental disabilities and is based on biodynamic agriculture and social therapy.
 I sat below a huge, beautiful MC painting with splashes of color in an urgent shout-out to life that had just been hung that very day.
 I learned that the last 15 years in her corporeal body were spent living and working at Kimberton Hills.
 Over the next few years, a clay sculpture showing the touch of her hands kept me company at my desk and nourished me.
 The Sankanac CSA gardens she had so deeply loved nourished me and my family.